GhostWire: Tokyo will apparently release in October

 That said, we knew the plan was to release GhostWire: Tokyo in 2021, and an October release date wouldn't be surprising.
 The two other games made by Tango Gameworks, The Evil Within and The Evil Within 2, also released in October.

 If the year 2020 fogged up your memory of the years prior to it, GhostWire: Tokyo was announced at E3 2019, and was received joyfully both for its spookiness and for creative director Ikumi Nakamura's enthusiastic presentation (she has since left the project, though).
-Here's everything we know about it so far, and you can watch the most recent gameplay trailer below.
+You can watch the most recent trailer below:

 Microsoft recently bought Bethesda's parent company, so it might seem weird that Sony has the scoop on a Bethesda-published game, but GhostWire was announced as a timed PS5 console exclusive and a PC release, and Microsoft is honoring that agreement.
 It's an odd situation, because PC obviously means Windows, so Microsoft is releasing the game on its competitor's console and on its OS, but not its own console for now.
 It doesn't make a different to us, but it is a funny consequence of a landmark acquisition.